 - ES6.1 Conservation Areas are important both historically and visually.
-It is important that developments that might affect views into and out of a Conservation Area or Areas of Special Character are strictly controlled. - ES6.2 Work is underway with SDNPA to designate the area at Nepcote as a Conservation Area and further work is ongoing to determine if there are any areas worthy of Special Character status.
+It is important that developments that might affect views into and out of a Conservation are strictly controlled. - ES6.2 Work is underway with SDNPA to designate the area at Nepcote as a Conservation Area.